yiphei/yif-AI/learned_dropout/README.md

 | **shift_init = 0** [(config)](#shift_init--0) | 2.937 | **3.384** | 0.6167 | 15,335,424 |
 | **baseline** [(config)](#baseline) | **2.845** | 3.475 | NA | 15,441,192 |

 Three more baselines with $Dropout$ were compared: "0.2 dropout baseline", "0.3 dropout baseline", and "0.4 dropout baseline".
 The new model outperformed all in validation loss except for "0.2 dropout baseline".
 Note that even the new model has some $Dropout$ modules and at more places and they were not used.
-So the model demontrantes its competitiveness with $Dropout$.
+So the model demonstrates its competitiveness with $Dropout$.

 <div>